Roslund/Triceratops/README.md

+# Triceratops
-# DVA338 - Fundamentals of Computer Graphics
+Created durring the course Fundamentals of Computer Graphics.
+It uses [anttweakbar](http://anttweakbar.sourceforge.net/doc/) for easy manipulation of the models, shaders and camera

 ![](https://i.imgur.com/AlrpWDE.png)